pishen/sbt-lighter/README.md

 sparkEmrServiceRole := "EMR_DefaultRole"

 //EC2's instance type.
-Will applied to both master and slave nodes. sparkInstanceType := "m3.xlarge"
+Will be applied to both master and slave nodes. sparkInstanceType := "m3.xlarge"

+sparkEmrManagedMasterSecurityGroup := Some("sg-xxxxxxxx")
+sparkEmrManagedSlaveSecurityGroup := Some("sg-xxxxxxxx")

 //Bid price for your spot instance.
 //The default value is None, which means all the instance will be on demand.